Explore Off the Hook Fishing Spots in the Clifton Park Area

 Mohawk Landing Nature Preserve

 For those that enjoy fishing from their kayak or canoe, this is the perfect launch into the Mohawk River.
-Grab your pole and get ready to reel in bass, walleye, carp and more from the mighty river.
+Grab your pole and get ready to reel in bass, walleye, and more from the mighty river.
 Be sure to take a walk on the trails before hitting the water.
 Parking is available on Riverview Road near the trailhead.

-Just west of Clifton Park, this long and narrow lake has a public pier and boat launch (small car top boats) on its north end.
-Here you’ll find largemouth bass, yellow perch, bluegills, and more.
+Just west of Round Lake, this long and narrow lake has a public pier and boat launch (small car top boats) on its north end.
+Ballston Lake is home to largemouth bass, yellow perch, bluegills, and more.
 For larger boats, Villago Pizzeria & Ristorante has a seasonal boat launch that's open for a small fee.